Use the arrows below to navigate to the next set of directions.

 Systematic reviews are "the basis for what is often called evidence-based medicine or health care."
 In other words, it reports on what really works.

-This should bring your results down to less than 40.
+This should bring your results down to around 200.

 Many of your results are marked or